jakazmie/AIDays/DeveloperTrack/README.md

 ### Provision Cognitive Services

-* Login to Azure Portal:
+* Login to Azure Portal using credentials bound to your Azure subscription: http://portal.azure.com
-http://portal.azure.com

 * Navigate to Cognitive Services blade in Azure Portal.
 You can browse through the portal starting with **Create a resource** link or take a shortcut using the following link.